 The purpose of a club is to enhance the ability of students to discover, pursue, and share their passions outside of a particular academic field.
 Club membership is open to all students.
 The variety of types of clubs that exist is extremely diverse; from religious & ethnic clubs, to hobby & sport clubs, to clubs for social justice or affiliated with a particular political or national/international organization.

-Please be sure to read through our Student Association Union Frequently Asked Questions (FAQ's).
+Please be sure to read through our Student Association Handbook for any questions you may have..